igordanchenko/react-photo-album/README.md

 ### Rows Layout

-Rows layout fills the rectangular container space by arranging photos into rows that are similar in size, with the height of each row being as close to `targetRowHeight` as possible.
+Rows layout fills the rectangular container space by arranging photos into rows that are similar in size, with the height of each row being as close to the `targetRowHeight` as possible.
 This layout uses an algorithm adapted from the Knuth and Plass line breaking algorithm.
 To calculate the single best layout, it uses Dijkstra's algorithm to find the shortest past in a graph where each photo to break on represents a node, and each row represents an edge.
 The cost of each edge is calculated as the squared deviation from the `targetRowHeight`.
 This algorithm produces rows that are similar in height and photos that are not being stretched or shrunken abnormally (as is what happens in a naive